 In 1955 she painted her first abstract oil painting, Study of equilibrium.
 Influenced by Malevich and Moholy-Nagy, as well as works from the 1940s by concrete Argentine artists Raúl Lozza, Alfredo Hlito and Juan Melé.
 At that time she painted Linear Topic (Study in continuity) and Variations on a topic of quadrilateral opposites, both oils on canvas that link her work to concrete and neo-concrete Brazilians, though the artist does not remember seeing these works before.

-She participated in meetings of the nascent “New Art Association” with Carmelo Arden Quin, Aldo Pellegrini, Gregory Vardánega, Virgilio Villalba and Luis Tomasello.
+She participated in meetings of the nascent New Art Association with Carmelo Arden Quin, Aldo Pellegrini, Gregory Vardánega, Virgilio Villalba and Luis Tomasello.

 She exhibited in prestigious galleries in Brazil and Buenos Aires.

-In August 2012 the Ana Sacerdote exhibition was held in the Jorge Mara – La Ruche Gallery, Buenos Aires, accompanied by the publication of the book of the same name with an introductory text byEmilio Burucúa.
+On August 2012 the Ana Sacerdote exhibition was held at Jorge Mara – La Ruche Gallery, Buenos Aires, accompanied by the publication of the book of the same name with an introductory text by Emilio Burucúa.